geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 <img src="../img/resource-properties/card-map-details-button.jpg" class="ms-docimage" style="max-width:400px;"/>

-Through this button it is possible to take a look at the details:
+Through this, it is possible to open the details panel also from the home page.

 <img src="../img/resource-properties/details-sheet.jpg" class="ms-docimage"/>